skywalkersPadawan/UdemyAllCourses/README.md

 # UdemyAllCourses
-This repo contains all the code, projects and exercises from the udemy courses
+This repo contains all the code, projects, and exercises from the Udemy courses